UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

 ## Where do my files end up?

-They end up in your personal home folder.
+They *seem* to end up in your Transit home folder.

 Its location is at `/home/[user_name]`, for example, at `/home/sven`.